Do you or your kids want to try programming but unsure how long before you can do so? We have a guide just for you!

 One of the first things to understand about learning to code is that there’s no one-size-fits-all timeline.
 The time it takes to learn coding varies significantly based on a few key factors:

-• College degrees: If you pursue a computer science degree, it will usually take about four years to complete, providing a deep understanding of coding along with other computer science fundamentals.
+College degrees: If you pursue a computer science degree, it will usually take about four years to complete, providing a deep understanding of coding along with other computer science fundamentals.
+Going to college for coding can provide a solid foundation in computer science, opening doors to advanced careers in software development, artificial intelligence, and beyond.
+When applying, consider leveraging admissions AI assistants for education; they can help streamline the process, guide you through application requirements, and ensure you highlight your unique strengths and experiences effectively.

 On average, a beginner can expect to spend about 3 to 6 months to become comfortable with the basics of coding.
 This means you’ll be able to build simple projects and understand core programming concepts.
 For more advanced skills, such as becoming proficient in a specific programming language or preparing for a career in software development, it could take a year or more of consistent practice.